URL Encoder & Decoder

 When should I URL encode?

-URL encode when passing user-generated content as URL parameters, when including special characters in URLs, or when working with API query strings.
+URL encode whenever you're passing user-generated content as URL parameters, including special characters in URIs, constructing API query strings, or building redirect URLs that contain nested URLs.

-Both represent a space. %20 is used in URLs (percent-encoding), while + is used in form data (application/x-www-form-urlencoded).
-This tool uses %20 by default.
+Both represent a space. %20 is used in URLs (percent-encoding per RFC 3986), while + is used in HTML form data (application/x-www-form-urlencoded).
+When in doubt, use %20 as it works in all contexts.